 There are many different problems within the shoulder that can cause pain.
 These are the most common:

-The shoulder has a wide range of movement and requires the joint to have sufficient movement at allow normal shoulder function.
+The shoulder has a wide range of movement and requires the joint to have sufficient movement to allow normal shoulder function.
 The downside to this flexible joint is that following trauma or after repeated shoulder movements (e.g. prolonged swimming, throwing a javelin or just poor posture for many years), it is possible to lose the control of shoulder movement and a catching pain on certain activities may be elicited.
+Causes of chronic shoulder instability can also be genetic.
 The shoulder still has its normal range of movement, but the patient complains of a ‘catching’ pain and /or ‘clicking’ in the shoulder.
 This abnormal movement of the shoulder can produce structural damage to the joint and if conservative treatment fails, surgery may be indicated.

 Treatment is aimed at restoring the correct shoulder control around the joint (and surrounding joints) and addressing weakness of specific muscles within the shoulder that provides dynamic stability to the joint.
 Re-educating correct upper limb function is also important to prevent future problems and help the person manage their problem more effectively.
 Success is judged by returning you to your normal functional state, be that climbing to international standard or just being able to reach for objects on a top shelf.